Dear reader: This article contains links to products and services that I may be compensated for, at no extra cost to you.

 3. Onsen Papawaqa: The most luxurious soak

-Onsen Papawaqa (泰安觀止溫泉會館) is an ultra hip boutique hot spring hotel and without a doubt the most luxurious place to take a soak in Tai’an.
+Onsen Papawaqa (泰安觀止溫泉會館) (see on Agoda / TripAdvisor) is an ultra hip boutique hot spring hotel and without a doubt the most luxurious place to take a soak in Tai’an.
 The rooms are pricey, but even if you don’t stay here, I’d strongly recommend stopping in for a soak in their beautifully landscaped outdoor hot spring spa like we did.
 The mixed sex facility is great, but families will want to double check whether kids are allowed.
 There’s also a nude, sex-segregated spa.

 You can take a virtual tour of the outdoor spa here.
 We found it especially atmospheric in the evening after the sun went down.